Peter Sallis: Personal life

 Sallis married actress Elaine Usher at St. John's Wood Church in London on 9 February 1957.
 However, it was a turbulent relationship, with Usher leaving him sixteen times before they divorced in 1965 on grounds of desertion and adultery.
 They eventually reconciled and continued to live together until 1999.
 Sallis remained close to Usher until her death in 2014.
 They had one son, Crispian Sallis (born 1959), and two grandchildren.
 Sallis also lived with three cats in a small cottage.

 Sallis suffered from macular degeneration, and in 2005 recorded an appeal on BBC Radio 4 on behalf of the Macular Society, of which he was a patron.
 He also recorded on behalf of the society a television appeal, which was broadcast on BBC One on 8 March 2009.
 Following his diagnosis of the disease, Aardman produced a short animated film for the society.

 Sallis was awarded the OBE in the 2007 Birthday Honours for services to Drama.
 On 17 May 2009, he appeared on the BBC Radio 4 programme Desert Island Discs, selecting Sibelius' Symphony No. 5 in E-flat major as his favourite.
 Just before his death he recorded/voiced Wallace one last time for the hospital elevators inside the Bristol Royal Hospital for Children.
 Aardman did this to make his voice live on forever.

-Death

-Sallis died from natural causes at the Denville Hall nursing home in Northwood, London on 2 June 2017, aged 96.
+Sallis died from natural causes at the Denville Hall nursing home in Northwood, London, on 2 June 2017, aged 96.
 He was buried next to fellow Last of the Summer Wine actor Bill Owen in the churchyard of St John's Parish Church, Upperthong, near the town of Holmfirth in Yorkshire, the home of the sitcom.